ahmedabdelhamid399/ahmedabdelhamid399/README.md

 💻 Android Developer

-🌱 I'm an ITI Trainee interested in Android, Java, and Kotlin.
+🌱 I'm an ITI Graduate interested in Android, Java, and Kotlin.

 🌱 I'm currently learning and developing my knowledge.